ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

    $ ls
    my_input_file.dat

-Now securely copy the file to Hydro using the following command:
+Now securely copy the file to TGI RAILS using the following command:

 ::